polywrap/http/README.md

 # HTTP
-Implementations of the HTTP interface wrapper can send HTTP requests.
-Implementations can be called by Wasm wrappers, extending their capabilities.
+The HTTP interface wrapper defines a common interface for HTTP wrapper implementations.
+Implementations of the HTTP interface wrapper can send HTTP network requests.
+Implementations can be invoked by Wasm wrappers, extending their capabilities.

-Table Of Contents
+Table of Contents
 1. [HTTP Interface](./interface/resources/README.md)
 2. [HTTP Implementations](./implementations/)